ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

 # Ray-Plane Intersection

--   The intersection between the plane and the ray $O + t \vec d$ is therefore very simple: just require that the $z$ component of the point along the ray vanishes for some value of $t$.
+-   The intersection between the plane and the ray $O + t \vec d$ is therefore trivially simple: just require that the $z$ component of the point along the ray vanishes for some value of $t$.

 -   The analytical solution is